unixboy/ubuntu-stuff/FUSE.rst

 Or to be sure to use stat() (test -e could be implemented a different way):

 x=(); for a in $(mount | cut -d' ' -f3); do stat --printf= "$a" 2>/dev/null || x+=("-e$a"); done

+Linux To determine if the number of open files is growing over a period of time, issue lsof to report the open files against a PID on a periodic basis.
+For example:

+lsof -p [PID] -r [interval in seconds, 1800 for 30 minutes] > lsof.out

+The output will provide you with all of the open files for the specified PID.
+You will be able to determine which files are opened and which files are growing over time.

+Alternately you can list the contents of the file descriptors as a list of symbolic links in the following directory, where you replace PID with the process ID.
+This is especially useful if you don't have access to the lsof command:

+ls -al /proc/PID/fd